-JIM WEDEKING is an environmental litigator, representing large companies in the defense of criminal and civil enforcement actions, toxic tort defense and complex civil litigation.
-Jim’s toxic tort work has included defending claims of product defects, failure to warn, public and private nuisance and trespass.
-A key aspect of Jim’s practice includes developing an involved understanding of how a client’s facilities function, given the complex scientific and technical issues that are typically the subject of litigation.
-These clients have included large companies in the oil and gas, electric power, chemical manufacturing, mining and agricultural industries.
+JIM WEDEKING is an environmental litigator, representing large companies in the defense of criminal and civil enforcement actions, permitting litigation, and toxic tort defense.
+A key aspect of Jim’s practice is developing an involved understanding of how a client’s facilities and operations function, given the complex scientific and technical issues that are typically the subject of litigation.
+This helps clients to better work with, and against, expert witnesses and present highly technical arguments in litigation.
+These clients have included large companies in the offshore wind, oil and gas, electric power, chemical, and automotive industries.

 Selected representations include:

 - Defending several permits and authorizations to construct the first commercial scale offshore wind project from multiple suits by area landowners and commercial fishing groups.

 - Defending an international pest control company on federal criminal charges as well as related civil actions by an Attorney General and private plaintiffs alleging tort claims and violations of racketeering statutes.

 - Representing an energy company in multi-forum Clean Water Act and NEPA litigation related to the construction of an interstate natural gas pipeline.

 - Representing an aftermarket parts company in an EPA investigation into Clean Air Act Title II compliance.

 - Represented an electric power company in a federal criminal investigation into coal ash discharges and NPDES permit violations.

 - Lead counsel for a commodities trading company in toxic tort litigation involving alleged MTBE contamination in California, New Jersey, New York, Pennsylvania, and Maryland.